 What should be in my portfolio?

-Submission of 20 pieces of design work to include: Samples of drafting in AutoCad or Vectorworks; proficiency in Creative Suite programs including Illustrator, InDesign, and Photoshop; 3D digital rendering in 3D Studio Max, Sketchup or other programs.
+Submission of one PDF (20 pages max) of design work to include: Samples of drafting in AutoCad or Vectorworks; proficiency in Creative Suite programs including Illustrator, InDesign, and Photoshop; 3D digital rendering in 3D Studio Max, Sketchup or other programs.
 If you do not have any experience in a required technical area your portfolio will be considered incomplete.
 Additional work in sketching, hand rendering, model making, diagramming or other illustration of conceptual development work and other software applications a plus.
 If you have examples of other forms of artistic pursuits such as photography, painting, sculpture or digital media, please include these with your portfolio.
 Creative expression, looseness and playfulness are very appreciated in the candidate.